Rates of convergence to non-degenerate asymptotic profiles for fast diffusion via energy methods: Introduction

-Corollary \ref{C:H10} seems slightly stronger than the main theorem of~\cite{BF21}; however, with the aid of a recent boundary regularity result established by~\cite{JiXi01}, convergences with the sharp rate in stronger topologies also follow from~\cite{BF21}.
+The topology of convergence (with the sharp rate) in Corollary \ref{C:H10} seems slightly stronger than the main theorem of~\cite{BF21} (see Remark \ref{R:BF21} below); however, with the aid of a recent boundary regularity result (for \emph{non-negative} solutions on \emph{smooth} domains) established by~\cite{JiXi01}, convergences with the sharp rate in stronger topologies also follow from the relative error convergence in the weighted $L^2$ space obtained in~\cite{BF21} (see Corollary \ref{C:entropy}).
 On the other hand, the main results of the present paper will be proved in a different way, which relies on an \emph{energy method} rather than the entropy method and which may be much simpler than the method used in~\cite{BF21}.
 In particular, we can avoid the argument to prove some improvement of the ``almost orthogonality'' along the nonlinear flow (see \S 3.2-3.6 of~\cite{BF21}), which may be the most involved part of the paper~\cite{BF21}.
+Furthermore, it is also noteworthy that all the main results of the present paper can be proved for arbitrary bounded $C^{1,1}$ domains (see Remark \ref{R:C11} below for details).